Network When Job Hunting:

 Return the favor

 Do you have a member of your network struggling to find a job or someone in desperate need of advice?
-Now that you’ve secured your position, you should be seeking to assist those people in your network to help them advance their careers.
+Now that you’ve secured your position, you should assist your network to advance their careers.
 As mentioned before, relationships should never be transactional.
 Jump at the opportunity to help friends in need, even if they haven’t had a chance to help you in the past.

 Think long-term

 Becoming employed or finding a contract doesn’t mean the job hunt is over.
-All successful professionals will constantly be focused on advancing their career and developing as an individual.
+Successful professionals will be constantly focused on advancing their careers and developing as individuals.
 The same ideology can be applied when thinking about your network.
 For maximum long-term benefit, you can’t just leverage your network when job hunting.
 You should always strive to improve, grow, and interact with your network whenever possible and appropriate.

 Most importantly, please realize networking is not a quick solution to your job search challenge.
 This approach can take time, but by sticking to building those relationships and contacts your efforts will pay off.